 (PMRM) Service

-A defined collection of related unctions that operate for a specified purpose.
+A defined collection of related Functions that operate for a specified purpose.
 The eight Services and their Functions when selected to satisfy a Privacy Control.

 Requirements

 A requirement is some quality or performance demanded of an entity in accordance with certain fixed regulations, policies, controls or specified Services, Functions, Mechanisms and Architecture.